sâmbătă, 27 decembrie

 -

-04:05 MotorMusic Jazz Sessions: Klezmer to PiazzollaThe MotorMusic Studios in Mechelen, Belgium, attract many great musicians to the city.
+04:16 MotorMusic Jazz Session: From Rossini to PiazzollaThe MotorMusic Studios in Mechelen, Belgium, attract many great musicians to the city.
 A wide variety of visiting international jazz musicians share their art of making jazz music with us in the DJAZZ series ‘Belgium Sessions’.
 In these sessions, some of Europe’s finest musicians perform their own, original music.
-This episode is all about the Astor Klezmer Trio, which sprung from a meeting of minds between violin player and singer Joëlle Strauss, flutist Marc Grauwels, accordion player Christophe Delporte, around their shared passion for the Argentine tango and the music of Ástor Piazzolla.
-After hearing how well their instruments blended, these three musicians founded the Astor Klezmer Trio.
-The trio offers the audience an eclectic repertoire that is simultaneously refined and audacious.
-Expect a beautiful hodgepodge of classical music and jazz, inspired by composers such as Astor Piazzolla.
+This episode is all about the Habanera Duo, which sprung from a meeting of minds between flutist Marc Grauwels and accordion player Christophe Delporte, around their shared passion for the Argentine tango and the music of Ástor Piazzolla.
+After hearing how well their instruments blended, these two musicians founded the Habanera Duo.
+The duo offers the audience an eclectic repertoire that is simultaneously refined and audacious.
+Expect a beautiful hodgepodge of classical music and jazz, inspired by composers ranging from Piazzolla to Gioacchino Rossini.

 -